grueneschweiz/docs.gruene.ch/docs/3-2-footer.md

 #### Add or Edit Widgets

 Go to **Design** > **Widgets**.
-While you have the footer widget zone the right hand side, you'll find the available widgets on the left.
+While you have the footer widget zone on the right hand side, you'll find the available widgets on the left.
 If you want to add a new widget to the footer, choose on the left and drag it over into the _Footer_ zone.
 Expand the widget in the footer widget zone to edit it.

-## Footer Navigation
+### Footer Navigation

 The footer navigation in the green bar is just another navigation.
 You can edit it like the main navigation (under **Design** > **Menu**).
 Keep it very